-- Research relevant data.
-Use historical data to analyze how similar products sold in the past.
+- Research relevant data: Use historical data to analyze how similar products were sold in the past.
 Such research is especially useful when launching a new product.

-- Track customer activities.
-Analyzing visitor behavior and, especially, conversion rate can be particularly effective in terms of assessing price sensitivity.
+- Track customer activities: Analyzing visitor buying behavior and, especially, the conversion rate can be particularly effective in terms of assessing price sensitivity.
 Is there customer satisfaction?

-- Read customer reviews and opinions.
-Exploring people’s opinions about particular products is a useful method to get the first impression of price sensitivity.
+- Read customer reviews and opinions: Exploring people’s opinions about particular products is useful for getting the first impression of price sensitivity.

-- Focus on quality rather than price.
-Advertising prices can increase price sensitivity.
-However, if customers receive quality information rather than cost information, price sensitivity is reduced and quality becomes the primary factor.
+- Focus on quality rather than price: Advertising prices can increase pricing sensitivity.
+It can cause high price sensitivity.
+However, if customers receive quality information rather than cost information, it can reduce price sensitivity, and quality becomes the primary factor.

 Importance of knowing price sensitivity

-Knowing the price sensitivity of your product will help you determine how much value you are creating in it by revealing your customers’ willingness to pay.
+Knowing the price sensitivity of your products will help you determine how much value you create by revealing your customers’ willingness to pay.

-Without an understanding of price sensitivity, you have no way of knowing whether your product development efforts are producing increased value, i.e., whether customers are actually interested in the features you are creating.
+Without understanding price sensitivity, you cannot know whether your product development efforts produce increased value, i.e., whether customers are interested in the features you create.

-Regardless of the methodology, keep in mind that there is no magic strategy for determining price sensitivity.
+Regardless of the methodology, remember that there is no magic strategy for determining price sensitivity.
 The data you collect is based on perceptions of value that can vary dramatically from person to person.